sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 e.g., an unsupported machine or an unusual compiler:

-- :envvar:`SAGE_PORT` - if you try to build Sage on a platform which is recognized as being unsupported (e.g., x86 Solaris, AIX, or HP-UX), or with a compiler which is unsupported (anything except gcc), you will see a message saying something like ::
+- :envvar:`SAGE_PORT` - if you try to build Sage on a platform which is recognized as being unsupported (e.g. AIX, or HP-UX), or with a compiler which is unsupported (anything except gcc), you will see a message saying something like ::